RPG Group

-The Rama Prasad Goenka Group, commonly known as RPG Group, is an Indian industrial and services conglomerate headquartered in Mumbai, Maharashtra.
+The Rama Prasad Goenka Group, commonly known as RPG Group, is an Indian industrial and services conglomerate headquartered in Mumbai.
 The roots of the RPG Group can be traced back to the enterprise of Ramdutt Goenka in 1820.
 RPG Enterprises was established in 1979 by Rama Prasad Goenka and initially comprised the Phillips Carbon Black, Asian Cables, Agarpara Jute, and Murphy India companies.
 R. P. Goenka held the title of Chairman Emeritus until his death in 2013.
-The present chairman is Harsh Goenka, the elder son of R. P. Goenka.
+The present chairman is Harsh Goenka, R. P. Goenka's eldest son.

-Presently, the RPG Group comprises over fifteen companies in the areas of infrastructure, tyres, technology, and speciality.
-Some of the companies it holds are CEAT Tyres, information technology firm Zensar Technologies, infrastructure company KEC International, pharmaceutical company RPG Life Sciences, a 50/50 joint-venture with TE Connectivity for Raychem RPG, plantation company Harrisons Malayalam, and a one-stop shop for senior adults, Seniority.
+The RPG Group currently consists of more than fifteen companies, mainly infrastructure, tires, and life sciences.
+Some of the companies it holds are CEAT Tyres, information technology firm Zensar Technologies, infrastructure company KEC International, pharmaceutical company RPG Life Sciences, a 50/50 joint-venture with TE Connectivity for Raychem RPG, plantation company Harrisons Malayalam, and e-commerce company Seniority.

 Group companies

 The conglomerate's major companies, subsidiaries and affiliates are divided among the following 4 sectors.